aaronparker/vcredist/docs/get-vclist.md

 Get-VcList
 ```

-`Get-VcList` does not return the 2015, 2017 and 2019 releases by default.
+`Get-VcList` does not return the `2015`, `2017` or `2019` releases by default.
 To return specific releases and processor architectures from the supported list of Redistributables, the following example can be used:

 ```powershell
 Get-VcList -Release 2012, 2013, 2017 -Architecture x64